Nazri Nasir

 Mohamed Nazri bin Nasir (born 17 January 1971) is a Singaporean professional football manager and former footballer.
 He was the captain of the Singapore national team from 1997 to 2003, and led the team to the 1998 AFF Championship title.
-He is the current assistant coach of J2 League club Ventforet Kofu.
+He is currently the head coach of Singapore Premier League club Tampines Rovers.

 He was a defensive midfielder known for his "combative, hard-running and ferocious tackling style".

 Nazri had spent most of his time as a head coach that understand the youth development fundamental and their weakness.
 He holds an AFC Pro Diploma Coaching Certificate license.

 Club career

 Jurong Town

 Nazri began his career with Jurong Town in Singapore's FAS Premier League in 1988. where he won the President's Cup in 1988 and 1989.

 Trials at FC Nitra

-Along with Rafi Ali and Sanizal Jamil, he was sent for a two-month training stint with Slovakian club FC Nitra under the Goh Chok Tong Talent Scheme in 1990.
+Along with Rafi Ali and Sanizal Jamil, he was sent for a two-month training stint with Slovak club FC Nitra under the Goh Chok Tong Talent Scheme in 1990.